morris/typekit-cache/README.md

 # Typekit Cache

 Keeps a site's [Typekit][tk] in localStorage and injects it on page load.
-Completely eliminates the dreaded Flash Of Invisible/Unstyled Text and provides better UX for slow or offline connections.
+Completely eliminates the annoying Flash Of Invisible/Unstyled Text and provides better UX for slow or offline connections.

 The same requests are sent as in loading a Typekit regularly, and the Typekit embed code is unaltered.